 Our History

-CodeYourFuture (CYF) is a UK non-profit organisation that trains refugees and underrepresented groups from low-income backgrounds to become software developers and helps them to find a career the tech industry.
+CodeYourFuture (CYF) is a UK non-profit organisation that trains refugees and underrepresented groups from low-income backgrounds and helps them to find a career in the tech industry.

-CYF trainees on the Software Development Course are trained by professionals from the industry, putting a strong emphasis on collaboration and product development through tech projects.
+CYF participants and trainees in our programme are trained by professionals from the industry, putting a strong emphasis on collaboration and learning the necessary skills for their job, be it IT Support or Software Engineer.

 CYF graduates work in companies like Capgemini, Financial Times, JP Morgan, BBC, Deloitte, STV, Ticketmaster and startups like Adzuna, Sensible Object, tlr and WeGotPop.